LOLYAY-INC/LavMusicPlayer/README.md

 *Note: I made this [Lavalink JSON to Java Converter](https://lolyay.dev/tools/lavalinkconverter/) to use with the JSON you get from: [The lavalink Server List](https://lavalink-list.appujet.site/non-ssl)

+## 📚 API Documentation

+For detailed information about the WebSocket API, packet system, and how to interact with LavMusicPlayer programmatically, please see the [API Documentation](API_DOCUMENTATION.md).

 ## 📜 License